Free Finite Group Actions on Rational Homology 3--Spheres: Application of cohomological methods

 \section{Application of cohomological methods}

 Let $G$ denote a finite group acting freely, smoothly, and preserving orientation on a closed 3--manifold $M$ that is a rational homology sphere.
-In dimension three, free actions of finite groups by homeomorphisms are equivalent to smooth actions, and the quotient manifolds are homotopy equivalent to finite CW complexes.
+In dimension three, free actions of finite groups by homeomorphisms are equivalent to smooth actions, and the quotient manifolds are homotopy equivalent to finite CW complexes (see \cite{Cairns:1961}).

 We denote by $\Omega^r(\bZ )$ the $\bZ G$ module uniquely defined in the stable category (where $\ZG$-modules are identified up to stabilization by projectives) as the $r$--fold dimension--shift of the trivial module $\bZ$.
 Note the isomorphism of $\bZ G$--modules $H_1(M;\bZ)\cong H^2(M;\bZ)$; we may use either version depending on the context.
-We refer to \cite{Adem:2004} and \cite{Brown:1982} for background on group cohomology.
+We refer to \cite{Adem:2004} and \cite{Brown:1982} for background on group cohomology, and to \cite[Chap.~2, \S\S 5-6]{Carlson:2003} for a quick introduction to the stable category.

-\begin{proposition} If a finite group $G$ acts freely on a rational homology 3--sphere $M$, then there is a short exact sequence of $\bZ G$--modules in the stable category of $\bZ G$--modules of the form
+\begin{proposition} If a finite group $G$ acts freely on a rational homology 3--sphere $M$, then there is a short exact sequence of $\bZ G$--modules in the stable category of $\bZ G$--modules of the form \eqncount